-At a placeholder price of \$350,000 per year, adding apitegromab to standard of care (nusinersen and risdiplam), resulted in higher incremental costs (\$6,600,000) and incremental gains of approximately 0.20 QALYs (Quality Adjusted Life Years), resulting in incremental cost-effectiveness ratios of more than \$32 million per evLY (equal value life years) or QALY.
-At the placeholder price, the incremental cost-effectiveness ratios remained above traditional willingness-to-pay thresholds in all sensitivity and scenario analyses.
+At a placeholder price of \$350,000 per year, adding apitegromab to standard of care (nusinersen and risdiplam), resulted in higher incremental costs (\$5.7 million) and gains of approximately 1.9 years of life and 2.0 evLYs (equal value Life Years) from health care system perspective, resulting in incremental cost-effectiveness ratios of more than \$2.8 million per evLY (equal value life year) gained.
+From the modified societal perspective-which includes family utilities-apitegromab provided a slightly higher gain of 3.30 evLYs, but the ICER remained high at \$1.7 million per evLY gained.
+At the placeholder price, the incremental cost-effectiveness ratios remained above traditional willingness-to-pay thresholds in all sensitivity and scenario analyses, including a co-base case scenario using a modified societal perspective.
+After excluding non-intervention healthcare costs and standard of care costs so as to achieve positive threshold prices, the Health Benefit Price Benchmark (HBPB) for apitegromab is \$4,600 to \$30,200 annually.